Condition Your Body Before Training Muay Thai

 Condition Your Body & Avoid Delay

-Your body may be shaken by the grueling routines involved in Muay Thai conditioning.
-When your body is staggered, your muscles may become rigid.
 This may raise your chance of being plagued by cramps during the first weeks of your Muay Thai training.
 When your muscles are rigid, you easily get fatigued and you may experience more strain.

 Furthermore, if your body is not prepared before your training, the greater portion of your training may be distributed for your body workout.
 No trainer will make you leap into practicing the strikes and the techniques unless he is certain that your body is prepared to acquire the real training.